Check Out my Knitting Supplies Store here...

 You can make anything from scarfs and jumpers to very fine lace, and you will find that your item will grow rather quickly compared to a knitted item!

-If you have never crocheted before you will need to learn how to crochet.
-This means learning how to hold the hook while you are working, and how to form the basic crochet stitches.
+If you have never crocheted before you will need to learn how to hold the hook while you are working, and how to form the basic crochet stitches.

 Starting with how to form a slip knot to begin your piece and forming a chain, to making a single crochet, double crochet and trebles.